Last updated on March 23, 2026

 Thespian's Stage

-Thespian's Stage can become the best land you have or the best one any of your opponents have.
-It can also copy lands like Scorched Ruins without needing to deal with its ETB effect.
-There’s also the classic trick of using it to become Dark Depths and get Marit Lage out quickly.
+Thespian's Stage can become the best land you or any of your opponents have.
+It can also copy lands like Scorched Ruins without needing to deal with its sacrifice clause.
+There’s also the classic trick of using it to become Dark Depths and getting Marit Lage out quickly.

 Caves of Koilos